priyankatilak/MSDS6306CaseStudy1/README.md

   How many countries are Lower middle income but among the 38 nations with highest GDP?

-##Information about raw data files:
+## Information about raw data files

 * Both the raw data files are in Comma separated format (csv)